World renowned for a reason, Chamonix-Mont-Blanc is home to steep skiing, mountaineering, ultra trail running and so much more.

-At the end of the valley on the border with Switzerland there is the Le Tour ski area, which has a snow park and the most 'flowy' runs of the valley.
+At the end of the valley on the border with Switzerland there is the Le Tour ski area, which has a snow park and the most 'flowy' runs of the valley (good for beginner/improver level).
 You tend to have good sun here from mid morning until the end of the day, with spectacular views along the Chamonix valley and the Mont Blanc massif.

 The Aiguille du Midi is a soaring high mountain lift, going up to 3,842m above sea level.
 You can go up here just to take in the views, or to explore the high mountains, or ski the Vallee Blanche.
 This is a very hostile high mountain environment and full glacier kit and rescue knowledge is required, going with a guide is essential for most people.

 Once again Chamonix boasts huge variety with regards to the town centre.
 You have both relaxed, informal bars, all the way up to glamorous expensive restaurants.
 There are good value outdoors shops for buying equipment and gear, up to high fashion shops and fancy jewellers.
 It is a town that covers the full spectrum, where everyone is in a happy equilibrium.